Pancreatic cancer risks and causes

 A diet high in folate may reduce the risk of pancreatic cancer, but different studies have shown conflicting results.
 Folate supplements have not been shown to reduce the risk.
 Folate is found in leafy, green vegetables.

 Sometimes pancreatic cancer is found to run in a family.
 This means there is a fault in a gene somewhere.
-There may be some genetic link in up to 1 in 10 cases of pancreatic cancer.
-But there is not yet a genetic test available for pancreatic cancer.
+There may be some genetic link in up to 1 in 10 cases of pancreatic cancer (10%).

 Pancreatic cancer can be part of a family cancer syndrome, where an inherited faulty gene causes a number of different cancers to develop within the members of one family.
 There are many different types of family cancer syndromes.

-People with at least one first degree relative diagnosed with pancreatic cancer have almost double the risk of people without pancreatic cancer in their family.
-People with two or more cases of pancreatic cancer in their family (on the same side), but no recognised gene faults, may have familial pancreatic cancer syndrome.
-The risk is higher if relatives were diagnosed before the age of 60 or if there are more than two cases in the family.
+People with 2 or more cases of pancreatic cancer in their family (on the same side), but no recognised gene faults, may have familial pancreatic cancer syndrome.
+The risk is higher if relatives were diagnosed before the age of 60.

-You may have an increased risk of pancreatic cancer if you carry the breast cancer gene faults BRCA1 or BRCA2.
+You have an increased risk of pancreatic cancer if you carry the breast cancer gene fault BRCA2.
+You may have an increased risk with a BRCA1 gene fault, but the evidence is less clear.
 There is an increased risk for people with the bowel conditions FAP (familial adenomatous polyposis) and HNPCC (hereditary non polyposis colorectal cancer).
 And in some families with a tendency to have large numbers of unusual moles (Familial Atypical Multiple Mole Melanoma or FAMMM), which increases melanoma risk.
 Other rare syndromes that increase risk of pancreatic cancer are Peutz Jeghers syndrome and ataxia telangiectasia.

 These are rare conditions.
 If one runs in your family, you are likely to know about it already.
 Most cases of pancreatic cancer are sporadic.
 That is, they do not run in families.
 So a genetic test would not help in these cases.
 Unless you know that your family has one of the particular gene faults mentioned above, having other types of cancer in the family is very unlikely to mean that you have an increased risk of cancer of the pancreas.
 A recent large study showed an increased risk of pancreatic cancer in people with a father, brother or son diagnosed with prostate cancer.
 But we need more studies before we can be sure about this.